XpiritBV/xamarin-hands-on-labs/Lab04/readme.md

     ```
 3. Run the app.
 The Text-To-Speech feature should still work.
 Only now you can delete all the custom code we've created in the previous exercise :)

-This completes Lab 3.
+This completes Lab04.
 Well done!